Websites come in all shapes and sizes, but most of them share important functionality. For instance, site owners want to be able to:

 - Help — Access links to an online Drupal handbook, and local information on many aspects of Drupal (from blocks to users).

-In this tutorial, due to space limitations, we will not cover the details of all six subsections and their 31 subsections, but we will make some common modifications.
+In this tutorial, due to space limitations, I will not cover the details of all six subsections and their 31 subsections, but I will make some common modifications.

 Basic Site Customization